The 2015 edition is now available at Amazon.com!

 - Garden Grill (Epcot).
 Enjoy dinner in this rotating restaurant.

-- Donald’s Safari Breakfast (Animal Kingdom).
+- Donald’s Safari Dining (Animal Kingdom).
 Your kids will sing and dance at Animal Kingdom's only character dining experience.

 - Chef Mickey (Contemporary Resort).
 The Fab Five, Mickey, Minnie, Donald, Goofy, and Pluto host this breakfast and dinner buffet.

 - 'Ohana (Polynesian Resort).
 Enjoy an island-inspired breakfast at this family-style meal.